babblevoice/tino/README.md

   - partials into HTML files using the `<== partial.html [n]` syntax
   - content file values into `.page` and `.item` templates using the `<== key` syntax, with Markdown to HTML conversion, currently ordering items by date descending only
 - generation of paginated content lists based on `.list` templates, incl. population with pagination values - one main list per content directory if no override file present plus one for each content file tag used in the directory in a subdirectory named by default `tags`
-- template reuse via content category mapping, for `.list` and `.item` templates
+- template reuse via content category mapping for all template types
 - cache bust suffix insertion for CSS and JS file types
 - static file save to default output directory, for variable output file types and an arbitrarily deep static tree
 - partial live serving - file tree update on change, without page reload